 What is Wildlife Ways about?

-Wildlife Ways is a three year programme of works to make Solihull greener by opening up and improving existing routes, so allowing wildlife to flourish.
+Wildlife Ways is a programme of works to make Solihull greener by opening up and improving existing routes, so allowing wildlife to flourish.
 The project will also help encourage more people to walk and cycle across the borough.

 It will improve 69km of existing footpath and cycle networks.
 There will be 23km of new footways and improved access for cyclists.
 The routes will be landscaped and link, where possible, existing green spaces and offer sustainable transport options.
 The project will improve the habitat value of 56 hectares of parks and open spaces for the benefit of people and wildlife – more than 90 football pitches!

 How much does it cost and who is paying for the work?